Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Woman working at laptop

-“We are still in control of what we put in our pans during this pandemic,” Hale says.
+“We are still in control of what we put in our pans,” Hale says.
 She recommends creating a menu for a week or two, and shopping based on that menu.
 Keep these points in mind:

 • Add produce to your menu: “While many of us are limited in travel, fresh produce is still available, and we need the nutrients from fresh veggies and fruits,” Hale says.
 If your grocery store is low on fresh produce, frozen is just as good.
 “If your local store only has boxed and canned items, select the options with the lowest sodium content,” Hale says.

 • Look for better-for-you snacks: A nutritious snack makes you feel energized and satisfied.
-Keto-friendly snacks, like hard-boiled eggs, raw nuts and Bulletproof Chocolate Dipped Collagen Bars, are packed with quality fats that keep you going strong between Zoom meetings.
+Keto-friendly snacks, like hard-boiled eggs, raw nuts and Bulletproof Collagen Protein Bars, are packed with quality fats that keep you going strong between Zoom meetings.

 • Consider your macros: Protein, fat and carbs (or macronutrients) are the fuel your body needs to keep your immune system strong, your brain sharp and your energy high.